4 Sonoma Wine, Food and Cheese Events Not to Miss

 And oh, what you’ll taste.
 Each appellation has its stars: Russian River Valley’s are Pinot Noir and Chardonnay; Dry Creek Valley is known for its Zinfandel and Sauvignon Blanc; and Alexander Valley is known for its Cabernet and Merlot.

 Please note that this is not a food event, so pack a picnic.
-Kozlowski Farms in Forestville is a great option, as is the Jimtown Store in Alexander Valley/Healdsburg, Dry Creek General Store in Healdsburg, and Community Market in Sebastopol.
+Kozlowski Farms in Forestville is a great option, as is the Jimtown Store in Alexander Valley/Healdsburg, Dry Creek General Store in Healdsburg, Community Market in Sebastopol, and Bohemian Market in Occidental..

 Find more details here.

 Check back often for more restaurants and full menus as they are posted on the Sonoma County Restaurant Week page.
 You can sort by cities and/or price, with each restaurant listing its special menu.
-As a new feature, you can even make your reservations with a simple mouse click.
+You can even make your reservations with a simple mouse click.

 Find more details here.